JuliaStats/GLM.jl/docs/src/models.md

 For instance, if we have count data $y_i$'s are non-negative integers.
 GLMs model the parameters through a transformation of the mean that _links_ it to a linear predictor.
 The function that operationalizes this is _link_ function (usually denoted by $g$).
+The link function maps the mean of the distribution to the linear predictor, that is:
 ```math
 g(\mathbb{E}(Y_i | \mathbf{x}_i)) = \mathbf{x}_i^\top \mathbb{\beta} = \eta_i .
 ```